Hundsheimer Berg

 Description

-The Hundsheimer Berge - near Hainburg on the Danube and not far from the Donau-Auen National Park - have been considered a special tip for rare flora and fauna for over 100 years.
+The Hundsheimer Berge - near Hainburg on the Danube and not far from the Donau-Auen National Park - have been a special tip when it comes to rare flora and fauna for over 100 years.
 Numerous butterfly species are at home in the designated nature reserve.
-In addition, fungi, lichens and insects are constantly being rediscovered here.
+Fungi, lichens and insects are also constantly being rediscovered here.
 Endangered bat species and ice-age fossil finds are also part of the fascinating repertoire of the Hundsheimer Berg.
-For natural biotope maintenance, a flock of sheep grazes on the former hat pastures.

-The steppe landscape of the Hundsheimer Berge can be explored in a hike - or with pleasure also with a bicycle round trip: in the variant Hundsheim or as a large round trip.
+The steppe landscape of the Hundsheim Mountains can be explored on a hike - or on a circular bike tour: in the Hundsheim variant or as a large loop.

 Location